How to Stay Calm Under Pressure: Lessons from a Neurosurgeon

 Step 3: Take Control

-"Once you regain a little bit of composure, you get control.
-And that's it.
-And then it's very, very, you do this.
-I need you to do this.
-I will do this."
+“Once you regain a little bit of composure, you get control.
+And that’s it.
+Then it’s very, very clear: you do this, I need you to do that, I will do this.”

 Step 4: Regroup

-"And then we will regroup in a couple of minutes and then you reorganize."
+“Then we regroup in a couple of minutes and reorganize.”

-After immediate actions are taken, step back and reassess.
-What's working?
-What needs to change?
+After initial action, step back and reassess.
+What’s working?
+What isn’t?

-"I'm a high octane guy, but in the operating room, especially in those situations, I am middle of ground.
-That's it.
-I am just, I'm there.
-I'm zoned in."
+“I’m a high-octane guy, but in the operating room, especially in those situations, I am middle of ground.
+I’m there.
+I’m zoned in.”

-You don't need to be naturally calm to handle pressure well.
-You need to be able to access that calm state when you need it.
+You don’t need to be naturally calm to handle stress.
+You just need to know how to find calm when it matters.

 The Long Game: Building Pressure Tolerance